d2l-ai/d2l-en/chapter_recommender-systems/neumf.md

 ## Summary

-* Adding nonlinearity to matrix factorization model is benificial for improving the model capability and effectivess.
+* Adding nonlinearity to matrix factorization model is beneficial for improving the model capability and effectiveness.
 * NeuMF is a combination of matrix factorization and Multilayer perceptron.
 The multilayer perceptron takes the concatenation of user and item embeddings as the input.

 ## Exercises